Jim McLaughlin (footballer)

-James Christopher McLaughlin (born 22 December 1940) is a Northern Irish former footballer and was later a football manager in the League of Ireland.
+James Christopher McLaughlin (22 December 1940 – 15 August 2024) was a Northern Irish footballer and was a football manager in the League of Ireland.

 Playing career

 The 16-year-old McLaughlin made his Irish League debut for home-town club Derry City in the 1957–58 season.
 He scored in his first match, against Crusaders, and was his club's top scorer, with 16 goals, in that debut season.
 He joined English First Division club Birmingham City as an apprentice in the summer of 1958.

 After two years of reserve team football he moved on to Shrewsbury Town.
 In his first season there McLaughlin netted twenty goals for his club.
 Having gained three youth caps with Derry City his efforts at Shrewsbury did not go unnoticed by the IFA and he was capped by them twice at under-23 level.

 He went on the international stage scoring on his debut against Scotland in October 1961.
 McLaughlin scored two goals against England in 1964 despite breaking two fingers early in the game.
 In total, he won 12 caps and scored six goals with Northern Ireland.

 Early in the 1963–64 season McLaughlin moved to Swansea Town, for whom he scored the winner in a FA Cup quarter-final tie at the Kop end at Anfield, and then in 1966–67 to Peterborough United.
 He then moved back to Shrewsbury for three more seasons, before becoming coach there.
 In 1972 McLaughlin moved back to Swansea as player-coach firstly and then as secretary.